CelliesProjects/OpenStreetMap-esp32/README.md

 A composed map can be pushed to the screen, saved to SD or used for further composing.
 Downloaded tiles are cached in psram for reuse.

+### Multiple formats and tile providers

+Different tile formats or multiple tile providers?
+Swap tile provider or tile format at runtime?
+This library can do that and is very easy to configure and use.

 This library should work on any ESP32 type with psram and a LovyanGFX compatible display.
 OSM tiles are quite large at 128kB or insane large at 512kB per tile, so psram is required.

-This project is not endorsed by or affiliated with the OpenStreetMap Foundation.
-Use of any OSMF provided service is governed by the [OSMF Terms of Use](https://osmfoundation.org/wiki/Terms_of_Use).

 ## How to use

 This library is **PlatformIO only** due to use of modern C++ features.
 The Arduino IDE is **not** supported.
 Use [the latest Arduino ESP32 Core version](https://github.com/pioarduino/platform-espressif32/releases/latest) from [pioarduino](https://github.com/pioarduino/platform-espressif32) to compile this library.

 See the example PIO settings and example code to get started.

 ### Example `platformio.ini` settings